 As a family caregiver, you unquestionably experience a wide range of feelings throughout the day: shared laughter over a joke with your loved one; worry due to a health concern; and of course, from time to time, irritations.
-We would like only the best for people we love, but if elderly parents won’t accept help and you are ready for respite care in Los Angeles, it may be challenging to choose the best response.
+We would like only the best for people we love, but if elderly parents won’t accept help at home and you are ready for respite care in Los Angeles, it may be challenging to choose the best response.

 The important thing is to try to offer motivation and encouragement, while being vigilant never to cross the line into bullying a senior loved one.
 These tips are good to keep in mind: